Citi Bike: Expansion to Jersey City and Queens

+Lyft operation

+Takeover and expansion plans

+Lyft took over Citi Bike when it acquired Motivate in July 2018.
+The next month, Citi Bike started testing 200 pedal-assisted electric bicycles, which soon became popular among customers.
+Additional e-bikes were planned to be added in advance of the 14th Street Tunnel shutdown, which was originally supposed to close a major subway tunnel entirely.

-Lyft, which had acquired Motivate in July 2018, announced a further expansion of Citi Bike service in November 2018.
+Lyft announced a further expansion of Citi Bike service in November 2018.
 The US$100 million, five-year expansion would double the bike-share system's service area to 35 mi2.
 In addition, the number of bicycles would more than triple, from 12,000 to 40,000.
 This would make Citi Bike among the largest bike-share systems in the world.
 The Gothamist website, citing a Lyft employee, stated that electric bikes would make up the "vast majority" of the new bikes.
 In February 2019, it was announced that the Citi Bike system would have 4,000 electric bikes by that June, up from 200.
 Because of the popularity of the electric bikes, a $2 fee would be added to each electric bike trip starting April 27.
-However, on April 14, the company announced that all their electric bikes would be removed from service due to accidents while braking.
+On April 14, the company announced that all their electric bikes would be removed from service due to accidents while braking.